apache/druid/docs/content/design/index.md

 3. **Massively parallel processing.** Druid can process a query in parallel across the entire cluster.
 4. **Realtime or batch ingestion.** Druid can ingest data either realtime (ingested data is immediately available for querying) or in batches.
-5. **Self-healing, self-balancing, easy to operate.** As an operator, to scale the cluster up or down, simply add or remove servers and the cluster will rebalance itself automatically, in the background, without any downtime.
+5. **Self-healing, self-balancing, easy to operate.** As an operator, to scale the cluster out or in, simply add or remove servers and the cluster will rebalance itself automatically, in the background, without any downtime.
 If any Druid servers fail, the system will automatically route around the damage until those servers can be replaced.
 Druid is designed to run 24/7 with no need for planned downtimes for any reason, including configuration changes and software